 Costume design: The costumes reflect the period and, like the house, are simple, functional and unshowy.
 Joe’s costumes are the slightly shabby, well-worn clothes of a man easing towards retirement.
 The women’s clothing, including aprons and house dresses, emphasise their domestic roles.
 The exception is Ann, whose costumes are clearly more stylish and expensive, reflecting her time in sophisticated New York City.
 In Act 1, Chris Keller is shoeless.
 This is an interesting choice, making him stand out from the other characters.
 It suggests a certain non-conformity, which may also signify his innocence and idealism.

-- In the Broadway production, Tracy Letts, who plays Joe Keller, appears a more typical executive than Bill Pullman’s disheveled Joe.
+- In the Broadway production of All My Sons, Tracy Letts, who plays Joe Keller, appears a more typical executive than Bill Pullman’s disheveled Joe.
 The bespectacled Letts wears neat, well-pressed clothes and critics have noted his resemblance to the former American Vice President Dick Cheney.
 Which interpretation fits your view of Joe Keller or can you suggest other ways the part could be portrayed?

 - At times, Sally Field plays Kate Keller with a ferocity and sharpness.
 When, in Act Three, she says to Ann, ‘That’s your life, that’s your lonely life,’ it provokes shocked gasps from the audience.
 Does that accord with your interpretation of that moment or could you imagine other effects that could be achieved?